Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Closets, as we know them, did not come into widespread use until after the turn of the 20th century.
 They were not even included in house plans until the last years of the Victorian period, and then they were tiny.

-The great land-grant colleges of the middle west, created by the Morrill Act of 1862 saw the need to educate farm wives about the domestic sciences necessary for efficient farm household management.
+The great land-grant colleges of the Midwest, created by the Morrill Act of 1862, saw the need to educate farm wives about the domestic sciences necessary for efficient farm household management.

-Her 1887 book, Home Sanitation: A Manual for Housekeepers influenced housekeeping practices for the next 50 years.
+Richard's 1887 book, Home Sanitation: A Manual for Housekeepers, influenced housekeeping practices for the next 50 years.

 Meal preparation was the most important part of Victorian household management.
-More time was spent on cooking and cleaning up after meals than on any other household chore.
+More time was spent on preparing and cleaning up after meals than on any other household chore.

 In consequence, most Victorian home economics and management guides were really cookbooks with ideas for the efficient supervision and organization of the household sandwiched in between recipes.

-The bible of household management during most of the Victorian era, Isabella Beeton's Book of Household Management, Note 4 published in England in 1861 was primarily a cookbook, despite professing to be a "guide of reliable information about every aspect of running a house for the middle-classes".
+The bible of household management during most of the Victorian era, Isabella Beeton's Book of Household Management, [4] published in England in 1861, was primarily a cookbook, despite professing to be a "guide of reliable information about every aspect of running a house for the middle-classes".

 Decorating the Victorian Home